jsgoyette/wanchain-docs/tutorial-crosschain-bitcoin.md

 As you can see, the script starts by generating a new P2SH address (`buildHashTimeLockContract`) and sending bitcoin to it (`sendBtc`).
-The `lockTime` and `txid` are saved to `opts`, as they are needed parameters with the next step of sending a lock notice contract call on Wanchain (`buildLockTx`).
+The `lockTime` and `txid` are saved to `opts`, as they are needed parameters in the next step where we send a lock notice contract call on Wanchain (`buildLockTx`).
 Once the lock notice is sent, it waits for a response from the storeman (`listenLock`).
 After the Storeman group confirms the lock, it then sends a redeem call on Wanchain (`buildRedeemTx`), and then finally waits for the Storeman group to confirm the redeem (`listenRedeem`).